top of page

 Segregation was still the law and racial tensions were high when Bebe went to college at Howard University in 1941, spurred by new economic opportunities created by WWII manufacturing in the state.
 The onset of WWII brought an influx of population to the city of Beaumont, TX, 150 miles east of Bryan, forcing integration due to housing shortages and straining the city’s food supply.

-man, sparking a riot, the effects of which were felt around Texas.
+In 1943 a white woman claimed to have been raped by a black man, sparking a riot, the effects of which were felt around Texas.
 Around 3,000 angry white citizens stormed City Hall.
 Leaderless and disorganized, when the woman couldn’t identify her rapist, the crowd’s anger boiled over and they rioted, destroying black owned businesses and terrifying black neighborhoods.
 Eventually the city was placed under martial law until the violence was quelled.
 Two black men and one white man were killed in the riots and over 100 black-owned homes were burned, leaving the inhabitants homeless.
 The riots spurred some in renewed dedication to fighting injustice and others to retreat, intimidated by the large scale of the violence.
 It’s not hard to understand why even with Bebe’s strong ties to Texas, she might consider a future elsewhere.

 “To them, AN AMERICAN is all I am.”